-The PASRR provisions of the Nursing Home Reform Act, amendments to the Medicaid Act, and the implementation of federal regulations, establish a comprehensive plan for ensuring that individuals with a serious mental illness (SMI) or intellectual disability or related conditions (ID) who do not meet nursing facility level of care are not admitted to and do not reside in a Medicaid-certified nursing facility (NF).
+The PASRR provisions of the Nursing Home Reform Act, amendments to the Social Security Act, and the implementation of federal regulations, establish a comprehensive plan for ensuring that individuals with a serious mental illness (SMI) or intellectual disability or related conditions (ID) who do not meet nursing facility level of care are not admitted to and do not reside in a Medicaid-certified nursing facility (NF).

 The PASRR requires that NF applicants and residents with a diagnosis or suspicion of SMI, ID, or both, as those terms are defined in the regulations, are identified prior to their admission into an NF.
 The PASRR determines whether an individual needs the level of services that an NF provides, and whether individuals who need NF services also need specialized services.
 The PASRR is required for all applicants to an NF, regardless of the payer source.